 Damages of an educational institution under subsection (a) include losses and expenses incurred because, as a result of the conduct of an athlete agent or former student-athlete, the educational institution was injured by a violation of this [Act] or was penalized, disqualified, or suspended from participation in athletics by a national association for the promotion and regulation of athletics, by an athletic conference, or by reasonable self-imposed disciplinary action taken to mitigate sanctions likely to be imposed by such an organization.

 A right of action under this section does not accrue until the educational institution discovers or by the exercise of reasonable diligence would have discovered the violation by the athlete agent or former student-athlete.

 Any liability of the athlete agent or the former student-athlete under this section is several and not joint.

 This [Act] does not restrict rights, remedies, or defenses of any person under law or equity.

 SECTION 17.
 ADMINISTRATIVE PENALTY.
 The [Secretary of State] may assess a civil penalty against an athlete agent not to exceed [$25,000] for a violation of this [Act].

 For almost 20 years Kim Lowe has lawyered from the trenches.
 Kim lawyers from experience, using her knowledge of the law and understanding of how both for-profit and nonprofit business enterprises operate.

-Emilee Walters is a second year student at St. Thomas School of Law.
-Emilee is an Avisen Fellow exploring a legal career in business law.
+Emilee Walters is our first Avisen Legal Fellow alum and a third-year student at St. Thomas School of Law.
+Emilee is exploring a legal career in business law.